 It is unlikely, in the near future at least, that there will be stock assessments for most of the bycatch species caught by IATTC tuna fisheries.
 Therefore, the IATTC must continue to undertake ecological research and assessments that can provide managers with reliable information to guide the development of science-based conservation and management measures, where required, to ensure the IATTC continues to fulfil its responsibilities under the Antigua Convention and the objectives of the SSP.
-The priority research areas that have been identified by the scientific staff that require further development are detailed below, which will be considered when developing a new SSP for the IATTC:
+The priority research areas that have been identified by the scientific staff that require further development are detailed below: